 - Not be in default on a Federal Stafford Loan or Federal Direct Loan

 - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program of study.
 Students may not receive aid for correspondence or telecommunications courses unless they are part of an associate degree program.
 In addition, students may not receive aid for auditing classes.

 - Make satisfactory academic progress

-Register with Selective Service, if required.
+- Register with Selective Service, if required.
 If the student is a male age 18-25 and has not yet registered with Selective Service, he can give Selective Service permission to register him by checking a box on the FAFSA.
-He can also register through the Internet at the Selective Service website: www.sss.gov.
+He can also register online at the Selective Service website: www.sss.gov.